John A. Gowan

 information pathway (with energy supplied mostly by solar

-gravitation), which culminates in biological systems and the
+gravitation), which culminates in biological systems and

-attempting to reconstruct the original connectivity of
+to be attempting to reconstruct the original connectivity

-light, even if it cannot reconstruct its symmetry.
+of light, even if it cannot reconstruct its symmetry.
 The

-primordial system of light was not only a wholly symmetric,
+primordial system of light was not only a wholly

-completely connected and interactive information system.
+life is a completely connected and interactive information

-symmetry conservation in the "Information
+expression of symmetry conservation in the "Information

 Pathway" of biology.